Watcher Alerts

 3. Click the Export button to download.
 Arista Networks suggests changing the file name to the nomenclature that suits your environment (for example, clustername_date_saved_objects_<specific_name_or_group_name>.ndjson).

-Note: Arista Networks recommends switching ON include related objects before selecting the export button.
+Note: Arista Networks recommends switching on to include related objects before selecting the export button.
 If there are any missing dependency objects, selecting include related objects may throw errors, in which case switch it OFF.

 4. The system displays the following notification if the download is successful.